1shabbirhussain/Doctors-Appointment-App-Devathon/README.md

-# hackathon
+# SMIT Devathon

-A new Flutter project.
+## Docttor's Appointment Application
+This is a Doctor's Appointment Appllication based completely on Firebase and designed according to FIGMA provided in competetion, developed this application in 5 hours and won the competition.
 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)